-- Are you willing to go to an infusion centre every two, three, four, or six weeks? - Do you have transportation and the means to get to the infusion centre? - Will infusion treatments interfere too much with your other work and life commitments?
+- Are you willing to go to an infusion centre every two, three, four, or six weeks? - Do you have transportation and the means to get to the infusion centre? - Can you arrange your schedule to be at the infusion centre every two, three, four, or six weeks?